Walking Down Another Street

 BUT LIVING UNDER ALL THAT OLD MUD IS NOT FUN FOR HUMANS!

-So if you want to get unstuck fron your mud, check out the watch party, or
+So if you want to get unstuck from your mud,

 EVEN IF YOU’VE ALREADY BEEN IN CLASSES OR GROUPS.